kumuluz/kumuluzee-samples/kumuluzee-amqp-rabbitmq/README.md

 ### Implement REST Service

-Create new REST object `RestMessage` which we will use to get information from the HTTP request.
+Create a new REST object `RestMessage` which we will use to get information from the HTTP request.

-* Add `String exchange`, `String key` and `String message`.
+* Add fields `String exchange`, `String key` and `String message`.

 ```java
 public class RestMessage {